 The good news is, like all people, there is no set amount of poos your baby should be doing.
 In the early stages, when their digestive system is still developing, they might go much less than you think is ‘normal’.

 As a general guide, babies do an average of four poos a day in the first week of life, then this usually goes down to an average of two a day by the time your baby is one.
-But this can completely depend on the baby and some may not go for 2 or 3 days at a time – this is perfectly normal too and as long as their poo’s are soft when they do go then it is a good sign that aren’t constipated.
+But this can completely depend on the baby and some may not go for 2 or 3 days at a time – this is perfectly normal too and as long as their poo’s are soft when they do go then it is a good sign that they aren’t constipated.

 How can I help my constipated baby?